mrsheepuk/ag-grid-rx/README.md

 #### Key differences to ag-Grid
 * To use with an observable source:
-** Set the rowDataSource configuration option or call the setRowDataSource API method.
+    - Set the rowDataSource configuration option or call the setRowDataSource API method.
-** Set the rowModelType configuration option to 'observable'.
+    - Set the rowModelType configuration option to 'observable'.
-** You **must** also provide a rowDataSourceKeyProperty value.
-This identifies a 'primary key' property which each item provided by the Observable **must** have.
+    - You must also provide a rowDataSourceKeyProperty value.
+This identifies a 'primary key' property which each item provided by the Observable must have.
-* This primary key must be unique within the supplied data, and constant for a given 'logical' data item.
+* The 'primary key' must be unique within the supplied data, and constant for a given 'logical' data item.
 * The objects provided by the Observable **must** be immutable if you wish the grid to be updated with the updated values.
 For best performance, you should keep the same